Prime Minister of the Republic of Armenia

 On March 31, 2018, he initiated and led the My Move movement from Vardanants Square in Gyumri, which resulted in a non-violent velvet revolution in April and May of the same year.

-On May 8, 2018, he was appointed Prime Minister of the Republic of Armenia in accordance with the RA President’s decree
+On May 8, 2018, at the request of the Popular Movement, he was elected Prime Minister by the National Assembly of the Republic of Armenia.

 Nikol Pashinyan is married.
 He has three daughters and a son.